cugu/afro/README.md

 ## Usage

+AFRO needs a raw volume as input.
+The volume can be extracted from a disk image as described below.

 ### Export partition

-AFRO only works on partitions, you can extract a partition using mmcat from the [sleuthkit](https://github.com/sleuthkit/sleuthkit).
+AFRO only works on volumes, you can extract an APFS volumes from a disk image using mmcat from the [sleuthkit](https://github.com/sleuthkit/sleuthkit).

-    mmcat apfs_image.dmg 4 > apfs_partition.dd
+    mmcat apfs_image.dmg 4 > apfs_volume.dd

 ### Export files

 All files of an apfs image can be extracted using the following command:

-    afro -e files parse apfs_partition.dd
+    afro -e files parse apfs_volume.dd

 The exported files are saved in a folder named after the image with the suffix '.extracted'.
 Because APFS images can contain multiple volumes, each volume is extracted into a separate folder inside the '.extracted' folder.
 Each volume can contain multiple versions of the file system which are stored in separate numbered folders.
 Inside those folders two folders exists 'private-dir' and 'root'.
 Those folders are not visible to the user, but exist on every APFS file system.